 On the Linux machine with Docker installed, the command to start a single instance of Rancher is simple:

 Rancher will be available on HTTP port 8080 by default.
-Open your favorite browser and navigate to http://yourdomain.com:8080 or http://server-ip:8080 and complete the required the steps to finish the installation.
+Open your favourite browser and navigate to http://yourdomain.com:8080 or http://server-ip:8080 and complete the required steps to finish the installation.

 *Rancher doesn’t configure access control by default, so it is important to set this up immediately, otherwise the UI and API can be accessed by anyone who has your IP.

-Congratulation’s!
+Congratulations!
 You have successfully installed Rancher.
-Thanks for using this tutorial for installing latest stable version of Rancher private container on Ubuntu 16.04 LTS (Xenial Xerus) system.
-For additional help or useful information, we recommend you to check the official Rancher web site.
+Thanks for using this tutorial for installing the latest stable version of Rancher private container on Ubuntu 16.04 LTS (Xenial Xerus) system.
+For additional help or useful information, we recommend you to check the official Rancher website.